 When surgical removal of the tumor cells does not reach the goal of remission, specialists can choose to order chemotherapy treatment if they think this will increase the dog’s chance of survival.
 Chemotherapy is a very intense process that utilizes incredibly aggressive drugs to kill the cancer cells.

-More often than not, chemotherapy is an impressively effective treatment option for dogs with oral melanoma, especially when combined with radiation therapy.
+More often than not, chemotherapy is an impressively effective treatment option for canines with oral tumors, especially when combined with radiation therapy.
 Even though it causes a plethora of adverse side effects, chemotherapy can be hugely beneficial in treating cancer.
-Dogs with stage three and stage four melanoma are almost always treated with chemotherapy, unless the dog cannot physically handle the intensity of the medications.
+Canines with stage three and stage four melanoma are almost always treated with chemotherapy unless the dog cannot physically handle the intensity of the medications.
 At that point, it is decided that putting the dog through the pain is not worth it, as they’re unlikely to benefit from it.

 Despite its intensity, sometimes chemotherapy alone isn’t enough to keep the cancerous cells from returning.
 That’s where radiation therapy comes into the picture.
 Radiation therapy uses actual radiation to target any remaining cancer cells, all while minimizing the destruction of normal and healthy cells in your dog’s body.

 As part of radiation therapy, your dog might receive an abdominal ultrasound, particularly if the vet is concerned that the cancer has metastasized.
 The point of an abdominal ultrasound is to see if the cancer cells have moved to other parts of the body.

 Even though radiation is usually a secondary treatment option, in scenarios where the cancer is not as severe, radiation might be implemented alongside non-steroidal anti-inflammatory drugs as the sole form of cancer treatment in canines.